-- 144th & Grant, 465 units by Lennar Multifamily on Grant Street south of East 144th Avenue in north Thornton. - Arbour Commons, 394 units at the northeast corner of East 148th Avenue at Huron Street in north Westminster by McWhinney. - Carrick Bend, 228 units at 11525 Community Center Drive in Northglenn by Holland Partner Group. - Longsview, 312 units by Post Investment Group at the northeast corner of Federal Parkway and Zuni Street in Westminster.
-Federal Boulevard is called Federal Parkway north of West 120th Avenue. - Meadows @ Dunkirk, 204 units at the northeast corner of East 56th Avenue and Dunkirk Street in north Aurora by Pedcor Investment. - Presidential Ridge, 120 units by Real Capital Solutions LLC on Jackson Street north of East 100th Avenue in Thornton.
+- 144th & Grant, 465 units by Lennar Multifamily on Grant Street south of East 144th Avenue in north Thornton. - Brodie, 312 units by Post Investment Group at the northeast corner of Federal Parkway and Zuni Street in Westminster.
+Federal Boulevard is called Federal Parkway north of West 120th Avenue.
+The project was previously named Longsview. - Meadows @ Dunkirk, 204 units at the northeast corner of East 56th Avenue and Dunkirk Street in north Aurora by Pedcor Investment. - Presidential Ridge, 120 units by Real Capital Solutions LLC on Jackson Street north of East 100th Avenue in Thornton.